-After starting the sprinklers, the air temperature dropped rapidly from 94° F to 89° F. The temperature was maintained rather uniformly at this level as long as the sprinklers were running.
+The air temperature had risen to 94°F (see table) at the test station when the sprinklers were turned on at 1:20 p.m., September 5, 1962.
+The air drift, estimated to be 3 to 5 miles per hour, was from the northwest with occasional gusts from the west.
+After starting the sprinklers, air temperature dropped rapidly from 94°F to 89°F. The temperature was] maintained rather uniformly at this level as long as the sprinklers were running.
 At 2:20 the sprinklers were shut off.
-The temperature quickly began to rise and reached a peak of 931/2° F by 4 p.m. (fig. 2).
+The temperature quickly began to rise and reached a peak of 931⁄2°F by 4:00 p.m. as shown on the hygrothermograph.
 Relative humidity at the start of the test was 20% and increased to 24% during the experiment.
-By 4:00 the relative humidity had gone down to 22% (fig. 2).
+By 4:00 the relative humidity had gone down to 22%.